 We welcome applications from all candidates but there are restrictions to some areas of our business and some points you should note below.

 If you currently hold a tourist or business visitor visa and are offered a permanent role you will need to return to your home country to make a visa application.
-If you are able to undertake work on your temporary visa you will only be eligible to join on fixed length contracts where the contract end date is prior to your visa expiry date.

 There are minimum salary requirements that need to be met in order to be eligible for a Tier 2 (General) visa.
 Full details on visa restrictions can be found on the Home Office website and immigration rules are subject to change.